Coinbase

 The all-time high of Ethereum Name Service is $85.69.
 This all-time high is highest price paid for Ethereum Name Service since it was launched.

-Assets that have a similar market cap to Ethereum Name Service include Aave ENS V2, Decentraland, Pendle, and many others.
+Assets that have a similar market cap to Ethereum Name Service include Aave ENS V2, Nexo, Jasmy, and many others.
 To see a full list, see our comparable market cap assets.

 The current circulating supply of Ethereum Name Service is 36 million.